1224 Kinnear Rd. Columbus, OH 43212

 All feedback from the poster and flash talk sessions will be sent to the presenter.
 We ensure that there is no identifying information submitted with the feedback.

 Poster judges come from a variety of backgrounds, disciplines, and institutions.
 In order to volunteer as a poster judge, you must not be a participant in the competition.
 If you are eligible, this will appear as a question upon registration.
 Alternatively, please contact OSC Help.
-Poster judges will be awarded 1,000 RUs to their requested project.
+Poster judges will be awarded 1,000 RUs.

 Flash talks will be judged by two OSC staff members and the audience.
 We trust that participants will not judge their own presentation, as this is anonymous.